jupyter-widgets/ipywidgets/docs/source/embedding.md

  - sphinx documentation
  - html-converted notebooks on nbviewer

+## RequireJS

+This page talks about embedding widgets using the custom widget manager in the `@jupyter-widgets/html-manager` npm package.
+This can be done in two basic ways:

+1.

 ## Embedding Widgets in HTML Web Pages

 The notebook interface provides a context menu for generating an HTML snippet